-Estimated implementation date When does the program expect to begin

-Estimated implementation date

-to implement the action steps?

 Estimated completion date When does the program expect the

-recommendation to be fully
+recommendation to be fully implemented

-implemented and/or achieved?
+and/or achieved?

 Person(s) responsible Who will take responsibility for seeing

 that the actions steps are implemented?

-Expected Outcome What is the expected impact/outcome
+Expected Outcome What is the expected impact/outcome the

-the recommendation will have on the
+recommendation will have on the

-program, the students, and the college,
+program, the students, and the college, etc.

-etc. if it is implemented?
+if it is implemented?

 Estimated cost(s) What is the estimated cost of

 implementing the recommendation?
+This

-This information will be useful for
+information will be useful for assisting the

-assisting the Planning & Budgeting for
+Planning & Budgeting for Institutional

-Institutional Effectiveness Committee.
+Effectiveness Committee.

 Status Update Document progress made towards

 achieving the recommendation.